Expand Your Erotic Repertoire

 Stop Making Yourself The Bad Guy/Gal (and/or trying to defend your reputation).
 Usually when we hear our partner is distressed about something we did, we feel bad about ourselves and disconnect or immediately try to solve the problem or at least defend our reputation.
 It

-- Attraction: The Reasons You Choose Your Partner May Surprise You
+- What Is Love?
+The Answer May Surprise You